bmaltais/kohya_ss/README.md

 `gui.bat --listen 127.0.0.1 --server_port 7860 --inbrowser --share`

+## Launching the GUI on Linux and macOS

+Run the launcher script with the desired command line arguments similar to Windows.
+`gui.sh --listen 127.0.0.1 --server_port 7860 --inbrowser --share`

-## Launching the GUI using kohya_gui.py
+## Launching the GUI directly using kohya_gui.py

-To run the GUI, simply use this command:
+To run the GUI directly bypassing the wrapper scripts, simply use this command from the root project directory:

 ```
 .\venv\Scripts\activate

-python.exe .\kohya_gui.py
+python .\kohya_gui.py
 ```

 ## Dreambooth